 An Introduction to Homestays in Campbell River

 Campbell River families have been welcoming exchange students from abroad for more than 28 years.
-The Campbell River School District's International Program office works cooperatively with Adept Arrangements to ensure that the student is matched with the best host family possible.
-Prospective homestay families receive a thorough security screening and reference check, all family members are interviewed, and all homes are personally inspected by the Adept Arrangements homestay contractor.
+Campbell River Schools International provides students with carefully screened Host Families who are well prepared for hosting International Students.
+Prospective homestay families receive a thorough security screening and reference check, all family members are interviewed, and all homes are personally inspected.

 What is a homestay like?

 As a homestay student, you will be welcomed into a home close to your school and treated "just like one of the family."
 Because almost everyone in Campbell River speaks English as a first language, you will have plenty of chances to practice your English, and to become active in the Campbell River community.

 - a private room, including a bed, closet, study table and light

 - three healthy meals per day, plus snacks

 Your homestay family will want you to feel safe and happy, and to experience all that Canada has to offer.
 They will want you to spend time with them.
 Homestay parents are not just landlords.
 Students are expected to follow the normal rules of family life and to contribute to the household routine.
 Always ask your host parent's permission before making plans.
 Be respectful and behave responsibly, and let yourself enjoy having a "second family" here in Canada.

 As a homestay student, you are responsible for: